utra-robosoccer/soccerbot/README.md

 ```
 cd ~/catkin_ws/src/soccer_ws
 git submodule update --recursive --init
+sudo rosdep init # If first time using ROS in your environment.
 rosdep update
 cd ~/catkin_ws/
 rosdep install --from-paths src --ignore-src -r -y --rosdistro melodic # To install all dependencies (use correct ROS distro version), add --os ubuntu:xenial if your linux is based on it but has different distro name and version.
 Ubuntu 16.04 uses kinetic instead of melodic.
 For Jetson TX2 use kinetic.